 (c) has destroyed, concealed or removed books of the Company or is about to do so,*

-THIS WARRANT THEREFORE requires and authorises you to take [name of person] and to bring *him/*her before the Court at [address of court] and to keep *him/*her there pending the making of a further order by the Court.
+THIS WARRANT THEREFORE requires and authorises you to take [name of person] and to bring *him/*her before the Court at [address of Court] and to keep *him/*her there pending the making of a further order by the Court.

 THIS WARRANT ALSO requires and authorises you to seize any property or books of the company in the possession of [name of person] and to deliver them into the custody of the Registrar of the Court to be kept by that Registrar until the Court makes an order for their disposal.